Last month, a semi-truck struck and killed a man near his disabled car on I-84 in Idaho.

-After the failed drug test, the driver didn’t comply with the required substance abuse assessment, and was disqualified from driving.
-And he shouldn’t have been driving a commercial motor vehicle on the day of that fatal crash.
+After the failed drug test, the driver didn’t comply with the required substance abuse assessment.

-After the crash, that truck driver was declared an “imminent hazard to public safety.”
+The truck driver was declared an “imminent hazard to public safety” after the crash.

 Starting in 2017, a new federal database will help prevent crashes caused by dangerous drivers.

-Starting in January 2017, FMCSA will maintain a centralized database of all the drug and alcohol violations committed by commercial drivers.
+Starting in January 2017, FMCSA will maintain a centralized database—clearinghouse— of drug and alcohol violations committed by commercial drivers.